 However, I have to say that the most secure way to transfer WordPress files is to use an FTP client with FTP or SFTP protocols.

-Adding a file manager in WordPress
+How to add a file manager in WordPress

-First thing you need to do is to install and activate File manager plugin.
+First thing you need to do is to install and activate File Manager plugin.
 Follow our step by step guide for how to install a WordPress plugin to complete the plugin installtion.
 Note that I installed the free version of File Manager.